- How To Optimize Windows 10 for gaming?

 - In Right-hand side choose Additional power settings.

 In case, if you won’t see the High-performance option, click Show additional plans.
 High-performance option should be there.

 3. Disable special visual effect to optimize windows 10 for gaming

 But, the problem is default settings consume more resources and power.
-Therefore the over all the gaming performance may decrease due to low resources.
+Therefore the overall gaming performance may decrease due to low resources.

-You can adjust the visual effects settings made it as minima as possible to optimize windows 10 for gaming performance.
+You can adjust the visual effects settings to make it as minima as possible to optimize windows 10 for gaming performance.